The surprising list of actors who were up to play Ken in ‘Barbie’ - Local News 8

 By Lisa Respers France, CNN

-(CNN) — Ryan Gosling may or may not be your ideal Ken in the new “Barbie” movie, but the one of the film’s casting director has shared who else might have gotten the role.
+(CNN) — Ryan Gosling may or may not be your ideal Ken in the new “Barbie” movie, but one of the film’s casting directors has shared who else might have gotten the role.

 Like the line of dolls the movie is based on, there are multiple Barbies and Kens portrayed by a diverse cast of actors.